-Jörg Tremmel joined the Israel Public Policy Institute (IPPI) as a non-resident fellow in December 2018.
+Jörg Tremmel was a non-resident fellow at the Israel Public Policy Institute (IPPI) in December 2018.

 Tremmel is the author of A Theory of Inter-generational Justice (2009) and one of the editors of the peer-review journal Inter-generational Justice Review.
 His most salient works on climate ethics are the book (with Katherine Robinson) Climate Ethics: The Climate Change Conundrum (2014) and the article Climate Change and Political Philosophy: Who Owes What to Whom?
 In: Environmental Values, vol. 22, no. 6 (2013), 725-749.